datacoves/docs/docs/reference/airflow/datacoves-decorators.md

 **Params:**
 - `connection_id`: This is the [service connection](/how-tos/datacoves/how_to_service_connections.md) which is automatically added to airflow if you select `Airflow Connection` as the `Delivery Mode`.
+- `overrides`: Pass in a dictionary with override parameters such as warehouse, role, or database.

 ```python
 def my_dbt_dag():